Bloor Collegiate Institute

 In fall 2021, the school was demolished.
-Students have been relocated to Central Technical School.
+Students were relocated to Central Technical School.
 The 7.6 acre school property was transferred to the Toronto Lands Corporation, a TDSB-managed realtor arm.
-The new school is scheduled to open in September 2023 on a neighbouring lot.
-A Change.org petition was created to rename the school Bloordale Beach CI, since the new school will be located on the site of Bloordale Beach.
+The new school on Brock St was completed during summer 2025, allowing students to relocate back from Central Technical School.
+A Change.org petition was created to rename the school Bloordale Beach CI, since the new school was to be located on the site of Bloordale Beach.

 History

 The school was founded in 1920 as Davenport High School located in five classrooms on the top floor of the Jesse Ketchum Public School to form the first student body that became Bloor High School.
 It later became Bloor Collegiate Institute in October 1925, and the original building opened in September 1925 had 15 standard classrooms, one lecture room, physics and science rooms.

 In the 1970s, the school fielded sports teams in football, soccer, hockey, basketball, cricket, volleyball, rugby, cross-country running, track and field, and archery.
 Today, sports like Ultimate Frisbee, badminton have also been added to the roster.
 Teams compete in the "junior" level (grades 9 and 10 students), and the "senior" level (grades 11 and 12 students).
 There are intramural (within the school) and extramural competitions (against other schools).

 In 2011, the school won more gold medals at the Toronto Sci-Tech Fair than any other school, and went on to send two students onto the national science fair.
 Both of these students were from the TOPS Program.

 The school was named as the TDSB secondary school showing the greatest rate of improvement in the 2011–2012 Fraser Institute Report.
 The school is now (as of the 2014–2015 ranking) ranked at 16th place out of the 627 secondary schools in the province.
 Over the previous five years, the school had ranked at approximately 78th place.
 The improvement is credited in part to substantial improvements on the EQAO Mathematics Assessment, which is written by grade 9 students.
 "That is a tremendous result for a school of modest-means families, where ESL is a strong component and special needs as well," states Peter Cowley from the Fraser Institute.

 In May 2020, just a couple of months after COVID-19 was declared to be a pandemic in Toronto, the field behind the school was renamed Bloordale Meadow.
 This made the space more welcoming.
 As a meadow, this public space became slightly more popular with the local community.